FireDynamics/ARTSS/CODING_GUIDELINES.md

   ```

 ## Scoping
+#### The auto keyword
+  We like to use the `auto` type specifier to improve code readability.
+For example in situations where the variable type matches the initialiser expression.
+For more detailed information see Clang Tidy rule `moderinze-use-auto`.

 #### Static and global variables and singletons
   ARTSS currently uses some static and global variables as well two singletons, please refrain from adding new ones except for a exceptional good reason.